Many visitors to Spain might think of sherry as a sickly sweet drink for grandmas, but here in Seville, it’s so much more!

 Oloroso sherry can reach a surprisingly high alcohol content—sometimes as much as 20 percent.
 This is due to its longer aging process, which gets rid of the majority of water that the wine contains.
 As a result, the alcohol level is stronger.
 However, this also allows for a greater concentration of flavor notes, resulting in a richer tasting wine.

 Ready to drink sherry like a local?
-Our Tapas, Taverns & History of Seville Tour is calling your name.
-Come join us as we discover some of the oldest, most storied bars in the city, where you’ll enjoy tapas and drinks beloved by generations of sevillanos at every stop along the way!
+Our Evening Tapas & Wine Tasting Tour is calling your name.
+Come join us as we discover some of the most emblematic bars, restaurants and gourmet shops in the city, where you’ll enjoy tapas and fabulous local wines (including some of our favorite sherries) at every stop along the way!

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.